cloudfour/lighthouse-parade/README.md

 ## @TODO

-- [ ] Add support for resuming interrupted report run (probably: check for pre-existence of file before fetching)
 - [ ] Run lighthouse in child process to support concurrent runs
 - [ ] Bundle individual Lighthouse CSV reports into aggregated report (with metrics)